mrcstan/intelligent_browsing/Readme.md

 Click the Extensions icon to the right of the URL bar and the Bookmark icon.
 The Intelligent Browsing extension should be visible.
 You may pin the extension to facilitate access.
-By design, Chrome does not allow extensions to remain open when Chrome is no longer the current window.
+By design, Chrome does not allow extensions to remain open when Chrome is no longer viewing the current window.

 ## How to use the extension?
 Three ranking methods are available: